ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 With respect to changing group configurations, the following security considerations hold.

-* A change of the current group configuration (see {{configuration-resource-put}} and {{configuration-resource-patch}}) might result in generating and distributing new group keying material, consistently with the newly enforced algorithms and related parameters.
-In such a case, the Group Manager can perform a group rekeying as per {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}, or provide the new group keying material together with the new group configuration as per {{configuration-resource-put}} and {{configuration-resource-patch}} of this document.
+* A change of the current group configuration (see {{configuration-resource-post}} and {{configuration-resource-patch}}) might result in generating and distributing new group keying material, consistently with the newly enforced algorithms and related parameters.
+In such a case, the Group Manager can perform a group rekeying as per {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}, or provide the new group keying material together with the new group configuration as per {{configuration-resource-post}} and {{configuration-resource-patch}} of this document.

    After gaining knowledge of the new group configuration, current group members may also leave the OSCORE group and rejoin it, hence obtaining the new group configuration parameters and the up-to-date group keying material.
 When this happens, the Group Manager SHOULD NOT repeatedly rekey the group upon the re-join of every current group member, each of which is identifiable by means of the secure association that it has with the Group Manager.